JaskaRoman/dotvvm-docs/Pages/business-pack/export/csv/exporting-data-csv.md

 #### Sample 1

-A simple set of export rules, which will achieve the following results:
+A simple instance of export settings, which will achieve the following results:
 - The exported file will contain a header row, because `CreateHeader` is set to `true`.
 - The exported column values will be separated by a `","` character, defined by the `Separator` property.
 - The value “*FooBar, Ltd.*” will be sorrounded by quotation marks because it contains a `","` while the `Separator` property is also set to `","` and the `QuotedValue` property is set to `IfNeeded`.